liquidctl/liquidctl/docs/nvidia-guide.md

 ### Controlling the LED

+This GPU only has one led that can be set.
 The table bellow summarizes the available channels, modes and their associated number of required colors.

 | Channel    | Mode        | Required colors |
 | ---------- | ----------- | --------------- |